THE COFFEY/COFFEE SURNAME:

 Fred’s Toolkit

-THE COFFEY COUSINS CLEARINGHOUSE NEWSLETTERS:
+COFFEY COUSINS CLEARINGHOUSE NEWSLETTERS:

 Newsletter references are of a format like “111-7,8”.
 That just means to go to issue #111 and read pages 7 and 8.
+These references may appear anywhere in discussion.

 There is a powerful search tool, to help you find information in the newsletters.
 Just click here on Text Search.
 It calls up a powerful hypertext markup file that lists for you the EXACT issue and page where it found your search string.
 You can use your computer's "FIND" function to search the text.
 This is "Ctrl+F" if you run Windows, or "Command+F" if you have a Mac.
 The search tells you how many references it found and will flag each such reference, and you can press your “return” key to tab through them (e.g., if you search for "Edward" it will tell you that is found that name more than 1000 times in the newsletters.
 Searching "Coffey County" only appears 10 times.
 And "Coffee County" shows up with 9 DIFFERENT references.)